Thanks to Idaho School Nutrition Directors and Kitchen Crews, lunchrooms all over Idaho are serving foods grown close to home.

 - Spoon 1/4 cup filling onto the bottom half of each circle.

-- Lightly brush warm water on outside edges of the biscuit dough before folding over the top to create a turnover.
-Use a fork to press and seal the edges completely.
+- Brush warm water on outside edges of the biscuit dough before folding over the top.
+Use a fork to press and seal the edges.

 - Bake 15 to 17 minutes, or until the dough is golden brown.
-Remove the pan from oven and allow the empanadas to cool slightly before serving.
+Allow the empanadas to cool on the pan before serving.